 Research a diagnosis, condition or ailment.
 View step-by-step surgeries and procedures.
-Conditions, treatments, procedures and step-by-step visuals of surgeries/procedures are available with this tool.
+Who doesn’t want to learn about their ortho and spine problems, then watch step-by-step visuals of the ways our surgeons FIX them?
+Here’s the coolest tool to do that!
 Not only can you watch the videos, but if you have a printer, you can print a brochure to read later, or share the video with other people online or via email.
-Knowledge is key!
+Knowledge is the key to health and wellness.
 We want you to be an active participant in your care plan with Northern Arizona Orthopaedics, and these videos are a great way to learn about your options.

 Platelet Rich Plasma therapy or PRP, can naturally help heal injured joints, muscles and connective tissues.
 It uses parts of your own blood to reduce pain and speed up healing.
 Our physicians are trained experts and provide PRP for a variety of conditions and areas of the body, such as: Arthritis of the knee and hip High hamstring tendinitis Connective tissue tears Shoulder pain Plantar Fasciitis Peroneal Tendonitis Achilles Tendon Pain How does it work?
 WATCH OUR VIDEO HERE Why PRP?
 Less side effects when compared to steroid injections or surgery Longer lasting Natural and organic; from your own body Speeds up and promotes healing Minimal to no down time Minimally invasive PRP is from your own blood, autologous, so Read More